-2Court Orders Signed is the number of court orders signed in the specified month for those individuals waiting for competency services in jail and any additional in-jail stays (i.e., periods of waiting for competency services in jail) starting in the specified month due to a class member entering jail from the community while awaiting a court-ordered competency service.
+Court Orders Signed is the number of court orders signed in the specified month for those individuals waiting for competency services in jail and any additional in-jail stays (i.e., periods of waiting for competency services in jail) starting in the specified month due to a class member entering jail from the community while awaiting a court-ordered competency service.
 This number does not include court orders signed for individuals waiting for competency services outside of jail.

-"Days from order signature to" represents the number of days from the beginning of a period of waiting in jail for competency services to the specified timeframe (i.e., hospital receipt of order, hospital receipt of discovery, end of reporting month of incomplete referrals, and completion (or the end of a period of waiting in jail for competency services)).
+an Days from order signature to represents the number of days from the beginning of a period of waiting in jail for competency services to the specified timeframe (i.e., hospital receipt of order, hospital receipt order, hospital receipt of order, hospital receipt or of incomplete referrals, and completion (or the end of a period of waiting in jail for competency services)).

-Court Orders Completed is the number of cases completed in the month specified.
+4 Court Orders Completed is the number of cases completed in the month specified.
 Cases are completed if the report is sent to the court, the order is withdrawn or dismissed, or the client is no longer waiting for services in jail.
 Counts prior to AUG-18 are taken from previously reported classmember populations provided with monthly court report submissions.
 Counts since AUG-18 are from data recorded in the BHA Forensic Data System.